SAP-archive/fsm-extension-installer-kyma/README.md

    b.
 Select **Catalog** in left navigation sidebar.
 Then switch to **Services** and navigate to the service that corresponds to the **Application** that you have created in Kyma.

    c.
 Click **Add once** to provision a service instance.
 Enter a service instance name and save it.
 And you can see your instance in Kyma console under **Instance**.

-Important: Note down the service instance name as you will need it in Step 5.
+   **Important**: Note down the service instance name as you will need it in Step 5.

 4. Register extension installer addon.